sdhanson/vrsc-f18/lesson-1/README.md

 When making a placeholder primitive art form, it is important to group the individual primitives (aka a cube representing a rocket body, a capsule representing the rocket nose, etc) that compose the overall art form (aka a rocket ship) under an empty game object and name everything appropriately, like so:

 This is a nice example of Unity’s hierarchy.
 We can make a GameObject a child of a parent GameObject.
-Child objects inherit the position and transform of the parent object, so when the child’s transform is at 0 0 0, it is at the parent object’s position.
+Child objects inherit the **position** and **transform** of the parent object, so when the child’s transform is at 0 0 0, it is at the parent object’s position.

 In this example, “Pretty Rocket Ship” is an empty GameObject, while the child Rocket Body is a cube.
 The children, “Starboard Booster” and “Port Booster”, are empty GameObjects with sphere “Tail” components nested underneath.

 ### Prefabs
 In this example the GameObjects are blue!
-This means that they are prefabs.
-A prefab is a template for an object.
+This means that they are **prefabs**.
+A **prefab** is a template for an object.
 So if you make a cube, scale it, rotate it, give it a material, and you want to use that exact set up again you can 1. duplicate the cube OR 2. create a prefab.
 To create a prefab, you drag the cube from the hierarchy to the assets folder.
 Then, you can use the template by dragging the prefab from the assets folder to the hierarchy. * You can make overall changes to prefabs that apply to every single prefab, which we will go into later *

 Side note: **Meshes should be kept away from the top level**.
 Aka each individual component (tail, rocket body) should have a mesh, but empty parent objects should not.